XinTongBUPT/plz/README.md

     - `cwd()`: get or set the current folder
     - `rulesFile()`: get or set the name of the plz rules file (usually "build.plz")
 - `load(pluginName)`: see the section on plugins below
-- `plugins`: object that maps plugin names to functions -- see the section on plugins below
+- `plugins`: object that maps plugin names to functions (see "plugins" below)

 exec